alykoshin/gmail-send/README.md

   - `text`    - optional - Plain text content
   - `html`    - optional - HTML content
   - `files`   - optional - array of files to attach
-    - if particular filename is of `string` type, it is the fielpath to attach
+    - if particular filename in array is of `string` type, it is the filepath to attach
-    - you may also set it to object `{ path, filename }`:
+    - if it is an object `{ path, filename }` then:
       - `path`     - is the filepath to attach
       - `filename` - this value will be set as attachment filename in email ],

-You may set also any option provided by `nodemailer` and it will be passed further, for eample:
+You may set also any option provided by `nodemailer` and it will be passed further, for example:
-  - bcc - optional - this option is not defined in `gmail-send`  ndwill be passed to `nodemailer` without changes
+  - bcc - optional - this option is not defined in `gmail-send` and will be passed to `nodemailer` unchanged

 ##### 2.1.
 Usage with callback